 - Dalton Fowler

 Are you an advanced learner in Spartanburg County who is interested in attending Scholars Academy at USC Upstate?
 We would love for you to learn more.
 The information below will help you get started.

 What is the Scholars Academy?

-The Scholars Academy began in the fall of 2007 through a partnership between Spartanburg County Schools and USC Upstate to provide advanced learners with a quality education in a supportive learning environment.
+The Scholars Academy began in the fall of 2007 through a partnership between Spartanburg County Schools and USC Upstate to provide advanced learners with a quality education beyond the traditional honors or AP curriculum in a supportive learning environment.

 What is the goal of the Scholars Academy?

 The goal of the Scholars Academy is to educate top achieving students at the rate and level of academic rigor commensurate with their abilities so that they graduate as confident, responsible, lifelong learners who are prepared to succeed in higher education and in the world beyond.

 Who is eligible to attend the Scholars Academy?

 Any rising 9th grader in Spartanburg County Schools is eligible to attend the Scholars Academy.
 However, he/she must meet the criteria (see question 5).